polterguy/rosetta/README.md

 then your log files will give away not only you, but also any users of your website.
 This creates a dangerous situation, where the log files of a web server, can unintentionally become your nemesis and Judas.

+### User-Agent whitelist

+Rosetta can be configured to only accept requests from a specific range of user agents.
+This allows you to for instance only accept requests from visitors using the Tor browser, which prevents others from visiting your website, unless they're within the safety of the Onion protocol.

+### Upgrade-Insecure-Requests

+Although it is not a part of the standard yet, Rosetta support automatic upgrading of insecure requests, for user agents that supports this feature.
+This means, that if a user accidentally visits your website, without prepending the request with *"https"*, the request will be redirected to a secure connection automatically, and no data will be served over a non-secure channel.

 ## Future plans